rust-lang/rust/doc/tutorial/args.md

        for elt in v { iter(copy elt); }
     }

-## Argument passing styles

-The fact that arguments are conceptually passed by safe reference does not mean all arguments are passed by pointer.
-Composite types like records and tags *are* passed by pointer, but others, like integers and pointers, are simply passed by value.

-It is possible, when defining a function, to specify a passing style for a parameter by prefixing the parameter name with a symbol.
-The most common special style is by-mutable-reference, written `&`:

-    fn vec_push(&v: [int], elt: int) {
-        v += [elt];
-    }

-This will make it possible for the function to mutate the parameter.
-Clearly, you are only allowed to pass things that can actually be mutated to such a function.

-Another style is by-move, which will cause the argument to become de-initialized on the caller side, and give ownership of it to the called function.
-This is written `-`.

-Finally, the default passing styles (by-value for non-structural types, by-reference for structural ones) are written `++` for by-value and `&&` for by(-immutable)-reference.
-It is sometimes necessary to override the defaults.
-We'll talk more about this when discussing [generics][gens].

-[gens]: generic.html
+Adding a `copy` operator is also the way to muffle warnings about implicit copies.

 ## Other uses of safe references

 Safe references are not only used for argument passing.
 When you destructure on a value in an `alt` expression, or loop over a vector with `for`, variables bound to the inside of the given data structure will use safe references, not copies.
-This means such references have little overhead, but you'll occasionally have to copy them to ensure safety.
+This means such references are very cheap, but you'll occasionally have to copy them to ensure safety.

     let my_rec = {a: 4, b: [1, 2, 3]};
     alt my_rec {
       {a, b} {
-        log b; // This is okay
+        log(info, b); // This is okay
         my_rec = {a: a + 1, b: b + [a]};
-        log b; // Here reference b has become invalid }
+        log(info, b); // Here reference b has become invalid }
+    }

+## Argument passing styles

+The fact that arguments are conceptually passed by safe reference does not mean all arguments are passed by pointer.
+Composite types like records and tags *are* passed by pointer, but single-word values, like integers and pointers, are simply passed by value.
+Most of the time, the programmer does not have to worry about this, as the compiler will simply pick the most efficient passing style.
+There is one exception, which will be described in the section on [generics](generic.html).

+To explicitly set the passing-style for a parameter, you prefix the argument name with a sigil.
+There are two special passing styles that are often useful.
+The first is by-mutable-pointer, written with a single `&`:

+    fn vec_push(&v: [int], elt: int) {
+        v += [elt];
+    }

+This allows the function to mutate the value of the argument, *in the caller's context*.
+Clearly, you are only allowed to pass things that can actually be mutated to such a function.

+Then there is the by-copy style, written `+`.
+This indicates that the function wants to take ownership of the argument value.
+If the caller does not use the argument after the call, it will be 'given' to the callee.
+Otherwise a copy will be made.
+This mode is mostly used for functions that construct data structures.
+The argument will end up being owned by the data structure, so if that can be done without a copy, that's a win.

+    type person = {name: str, address: str};
+    fn make_person(+name: str, +address: str) -> person {
+        ret {name: name, address: address};
     }